FEWD80/homework-01-famous-person-resume-website/README.md

 - Website should have two (2) pages

- 1) A bio page - short bio
+ 1) A bio / about me page

  2) Experience / Interests page

 - Visitors to your website should be able to easily navigate to each page via a link